Template syntax

 HTML expressions

-The single brackets interpret the data as plain text, not HTML.
-To output HTML, you will need to use double brackets.
+Single brackets interpret the data as plain text, while double brackets are used to output HTML.
 Here's how { value: 'Hello, <b>World</b>!' } is rendered:

 <!-- Value is escaped: Hello, <b>World!</b> -->